 Netter, F. Atlas of Human Anatomy.
 7th edition, 2019.
 Saunders.

 This is an artful and excellent atlas, one of several (but Dr. Frank Netter is perhaps the most famous of contemporary physician-anatomist illustrators, although he has recently passed away).
-This atlas depicts artful renditions of human anatomy and as such does an exquisite job!
+This atlas depicts artful renditions (rather than actual cadaveric dissections) of human anatomy and as such does an exquisite job!
 Preference of artful versus photographic depictions of human anatomy (regarding an atlas to purchase) is entirely personal and I personally do not favor one over the other.
-The Netter atlas has 547 plates. - Dr. R. Clough
+The Netter atlas has 547 plates. - Dr. Clough

 Rohen, J. Anatomy: A Photographic Atlas.
 8th edition, 2016.
 Lippincott, Williams & Wilkins.